UPPMAX/NAISS_Slurm/docs/jobscripts.md

 === "Dardel"

     On Dardel you always have to specify a partition.
-This is explained below in detail.

      ```bash
      #!/bin/bash